-- 5.3 A Trustee may at any time summon a meeting of the Trustees. - Notice of a meeting of the Trustees may be given to a Trustee personally or by word of mouth or sent in writing to them at their last known postal or email address or any other postal or email address given by them to the Charity for this purpose. - 5.5 Except where there are matters demanding urgent consideration, each Trustee must be given reasonable or 14 days' notice of each meeting of the Trustees.
+- 5.3 A Trustee may at any time, and the Secretary (if any) must at the request of a Trustee, summon a meeting of the Trustees. - Notice of a meeting of the Trustees may be given to a Trustee personally or by word of mouth or sent in writing to them at their last known postal or email address or any other postal or email address given by them to the Charity for this purpose. - 5.5 Except where there are matters demanding urgent consideration, each Trustee must be given reasonable notice of each meeting of the Trustees.